agedgouda/projector/readme.md

 At each stage:

-- AI generates a draft document
+- AI generates draft content according to the pipeline.
-- Humans review and edit the result
+- Humans review and edit documents before they are used for tasks.
-- Humans decide what becomes actionable work

 ---

-## 📄 Documents
+## Documents

-Documents are the primary unit of work in Projector.
+Documents are the main objects in Projector.

-Documents can:
-- start as unstructured notes
+- They may start as unstructured notes.
-- be transformed into other document types via AI
+- AI can generate draft versions of other document types based on a pipeline.
-- be edited manually at any stage
+- Humans can edit documents at any stage.
-- retain their context throughout the pipeline

-Documents evolve as understanding improves.
+- Changes are tracked in the system.

 ---

-## 🧵 Tasks (Human-Assigned Only)
+## Tasks

-Tasks are optional and always created and assigned by a human.
+Tasks are created and assigned by human users.

-Each task:
-- is linked to a document
+- Each task is linked to a document.
-- has an assignee
-- includes priority, status, and due date
+- Tasks have an assignee, status, priority, and due date.

-AI never assigns tasks.
+- AI does not assign tasks.

-Tasks exist to execute decisions that humans have reviewed and approved.

 ---

-## 🤖 AI Workflows (Admin Only)
+## AI Workflows

-AI workflows are defined and managed by admin users.

-Workflows consist of:
+Admin users define AI workflows, which specify how AI generates draft documents.

-- **System Instructions**
+- **System Instructions** — describe the AI’s intended role.
-  Define the role, expertise, and constraints of the AI.
-- **User Prompt Logic**
+- **User Prompt Logic** — rules for generating content.
-  Structured transformation rules with parameterized input.
-- **Document Schemas**
+- **Document Schemas** — expected format for each document type.
-  Enforce predictable, machine-usable output.
-- **Pipelines**
-  Define the order in which documents are transformed.
+- **Pipelines** — the order in which documents are generated.

-End users never interact directly with prompts or pipelines.
+End users do not interact with prompts or pipelines directly.

 ---

-## 🧬 Extensible by Design

-Projector’s workflows are **data-driven**, not hardcoded.
+## Extensibility

-The following are stored in the database:
+Project types, document schemas, AI instructions, and pipelines are stored in the database.
-- Project types
-- Document schemas
-- AI instructions
-- Transformation pipelines

-This allows new workflows and domains to be added without changing application code, while maintaining consistent execution and safety.
+Admins can add or modify workflows without changing application code.

 ---

-## ⚙️ Architecture Overview
+## Architecture

-- **Laravel Octane** — high-performance runtime
-- **Laravel Reverb** — real-time updates and progress feedback
-- **Laravel Horizon** — background job processing for AI tasks
+- **Backend:** Laravel + Octane, Horizon, Reverb
-- **Vue + Vite** — frontend application
+- **Frontend:** Vue + Vite
-- **Pluggable AI providers**
-  - Ollama (local / self-hosted)
-  - Gemini (cloud)
+- **AI Providers:** Ollama (local) or Gemini (cloud)

 ---

-## 🚀 Getting Started
+## Getting Started

 ### Requirements

 - PHP 8.1+
 - Composer
 - Node.js 18+
 - Redis
 - MySQL or PostgreSQL
 - AI provider (Ollama or Gemini)

----

 ### Installation